The Satisfiability Threshold for Non-Uniform Random 2-SAT: Snakes and the Second Moment Method

 The \emph{variable-variable incidence graph (VIG)} for a formula $\Phi$ is a simple graph $G_\Phi=(V_\Phi,E_\Phi)$ with $V_\Phi$ consisting of all variables appearing in $\Phi$ and two variables being connected by an edge if they appear together in at least one clause of $\Phi$.
 An example for a snake's VIG can be seen in \figref{snake}.
-This representation will come in handy later in the proof of \lemref{threshold-sharp}.
+We will use this representation later in the proof of \lemref{threshold-sharp}.

-In order to show our upper bounds, we will prove that snakes of a certain length $t$ appear with sufficiently high probability in a random formula $\Phi\sim\mathcal{D}\left(n,k,(\vec{p}_x)_{x\in\N},m\right)$ To this end we utilize the second moment method: If $X\ge0$ is a random variable with finite variance, then
+In order to show our upper bounds, we will prove that snakes of a certain length $t$ appear with sufficiently high probability in a random formula $\Phi\sim\mathcal{D}(n,2,(\vec{p}^{(n)})_{n\in\N},m)$.
+To this end we utilize the second moment method: If $X\ge0$ is a random variable with finite variance, then

 We define the following indicator variables for each snake $A$ of size $t$